thomasstaheli/DAI_Practical2_Connect4/Communication_protocol.md

 Pour le travail de laboratoire, nous devons développer une application

 # Section 1 - Overview
+The "Connect 4" protocol is a communication protocol that allows two clients to play against each other on a board generated and managed by the server.
 # Section 2 - Transport protocol
+The "Connect 4" protocol is a text transport protocol.
+It uses the TCP transport protocol to ensure the reliability of data transmission.
+The port it uses is the port number 6433.
+We selected this port for no particular reason that it isn't used by default and it is the one used for an exercice.

+Every message must be encoded in UTF-8 and delimited by a newline character (\n).
+The messages are treated as text messages.

+The initial connection must be established by the clients.

+Once one connection is established, the server gets into a waiting state.

+When two players send a ready state, the game can start.

+Each client can then take turns to send a column where he wants to place a token.

+The server's role is to verify if the received column number is valid (is it even a number?) and in between given bounds.

+If these conditions are met, the server will add the token to it's gameboard and process the result before sending the board infos to both player clients.

+Otherwise, the server sends an error message to the client.

+The error must specify which condition has not been met.

+On an unknown message, the server must send an error to both clients.

+Once the game ends, the server send a GameOver message to both player clients and wait for X seconds.
+When the wait is done, the server disconnects both players, the server returns to the waiting state with both players already connected but no ready for the next game.
+(Maybe disconnect both players so other players can join more easily)

 # Section 3 - Messages